onetrue-6657/portfolio-osu-component/doc/01-component-brainstorming/01-component-brainstorming.md

 > brainstorming.
 Plus it helps us get to know you better!
 Feel free to share
 > images in this section.

-Can't exactly tell a lot here because I have no idea what to talk about, so just add my Discord @machinewjq6657 and ask anything!
+Can't exactly tell a lot here because I have no idea what to talk about, but I can talk about myself in person on Discord if I have an idea!

 ## Assignment